Create an Atlas

 - Go to the Data Dashboard via the collaboration menu item.

-- Click on the atlases box.
+- Click on the Atlases tile.

 - Click on the Add button in the Atlases data list.